timjtc/metapermaprost/permaprost-sysdoc.md

 Defines how other notes are structured.
 ### Reference Notes

 When a source or reference needs to be stored in a separate note for a more detailed citation, especially when there is a need for an APA or MLA listing, it must be stored in a separate Reference Note instead of being an entry in the References or Sources section.
-Reference Notes will have the same naming convention as a citation.
+Reference Notes will have the same naming convention as a citation entry in a block.

 This is especially true when referencing a content that would take a long time to consume, only a portion of such content is consumed or is to be consumed, or only that small portion is useful for implying the idea in a note.
 Examples of these are publications, books, novels or academic journals that might be too lengthy to consume and also has different editions, or also a TV series, movie or film where only a short timestamp of it contains the implication of the idea.
 This is in contrast to, say for example, a YouTube video or short that can be contained in a single link and only have a one version of itself.
 ## Note Evolution and Displacement